Power Ponies: Production

 The episode's style was influenced by comic books, making the cityscapes more distinct.
 Its perspective was harder than usual, with "strong parallaxes that show the dynamic viewpoint of comics."
 Unlike the series' normal setting, the episode featured a more modern and futuristic setting.
 The Power Ponies were also based on comic superheroes.
 The Mane-iac is a parody of the Joker.

 Two exclusive Mane-iac toys were offered at the 2014 San Diego Comic-Con, a pony version and an Equestria Girls version.

 Broadcast and reception

 Ratings

 "Power Ponies" aired on the Hub Network on December 21, 2013.
 It was viewed by an estimated 683,000 people and approximately 0.3 percent of households, according to Nielsen ratings.

 Critical reception

 Daniel Alvarez of Unleash the Fanboy gave the episode 3.5 out 5 stars.
 While not considering it a "great" episode, Alvarez called it a "fun episode", particularly because of Pinkie Pie's use of her superpowers, Fluttershy's "hulk[...]-out", and the Mane-iac.
 However, he cited the episode's spotlight on Spike and the absence of a grand battle as detractors.
+Sofie Liv of The Agony Booth gave the episode a rating of 4 out of 5 and said it "nearly killed" her from laughter, particularly praising the Hulk-Fluttershy transformation as one of the funniest moments in the series.
+She called the episode "fun" and "above average" despite criticizing the weak Spike plot, and expressed love for the villain Mane-iac.
+In an article arguing that Friendship Is Magic is a work of high fantasy, Megan Crouse of Den of Geek described "Power Ponies" as "a standalone built entirely around the idea of placing the characters in a superhero world" and wrote that while it "can come off as a bit pandering and shallow to fans who have seen this kind of thing in crossover fan art before," the magical comic book's existence reveals more about Equestria's world-building.

+The episode won the 2014 Leo Award for "Best Overall Sound in an Animation Program or Series" for Marcel Duperreault, Todd Araki, Jason Fredrickson, and Adam McGhie.